zghanem0/MY-DSA-Problem-Solving/Algo Analaysis/NP.md

 Aso, Method which, although unable to determine a perfectly accurate solution, should produce a set of good quality approximations to exact solutions.

 • Heuristics were initially based essentially on experts’ knowledge and experience and aimed to explore the search space in a particularly convenient way

+## what is Metaheuristics
+Its the umbrella/science that is provide a guidance, classifications and approachs for the heuristic problems